kaltura/kaltura-player-rn/docs/setup-dev-environment.md

   - #### Setup for Android

-    1. If you want to change the Native Android code then inorder to show `kaltura-player-rn` in Android Studion.
+    1. If you want to change the Native Android code then inorder to show `kaltura-player-rn` in Android Studio.
 You need to open project level `settings.gradle` in Android Studio, add the following.

         ```gradle
         include ':kaltura-player-rn'
-        project(':kaltura-player-rn').projectDir = new File(rootProject.projectDir, '../../android')
+        project(':kaltura-player-rn').projectDir = new File(rootProject.projectDir, '../node_modules/kaltura-player-rn/android')
         ```

     2. Please make sure that Android Studio Java version is on Java-11.
 You can check in **Preference -> Build,Execution,Deployment -> Build Tools -> Gradle**.
 Then choose Gradle SDK.
 Choose Java-11 from the dropdown if not selected then **press Apply and OK.**.
 In case if Java-11 is not installed in your machine, please try installing it from [here](https://www.oracle.com/downloads/).